BTE-N/bte-n.github.io/main/Documentation.md

 2. Create your Norm.
 3. Once finished, scroll all the way down and press the green button called "Commit new file".
 4. Edit the Index page in your language by pressing the "pen" icon on the top right and add your Norm.
 Use neighboring Norms to know how to format yours. **Do not skip this step, or your norm will not be accessible for users.**
+5. Follow the committing instructions in `#how-to` to adhere to the naming regulations regarding commit titles.
-5. Paste your Norm URL plus a short text describing it (or a title) into `#new-norm` to alert translators and team members of your addition.
+6. Paste your Norm URL plus a short text describing it (or a title) into `#general` to alert translators and team members of your addition.

 ***